vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

    + port_flr.lua

-     New lua script will
+     This new lua script will
-       - Compute the FEC FLR on each port once in every 'port_stat POLL_INTERVAL * FEC_FLR_INTERVAL_FACTOR' secs.
        - Access the COUNTER_DB for already available counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES,
          and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si representing codewords with i symbol errors where i ranges from 0 to 15 in case of RS-544 FEC.
        - Store the computed FEC FLR (observed and predicted) and previous redis counter values back to the redis DB.
+       - Compute the FEC FLR on each port once in every 'port_stat POLL_INTERVAL * FEC_FLR_INTERVAL_FACTOR' secs, where FEC_FLR_INTERVAL_FACTOR is fetched from FLEX_COUNTER_DB.

    + portsorch.cpp
      - Link "port_flr.lua" script as a plugin to existing PORT_STAT_COUNTER_FLEX_COUNTER_GROUP.